Headless SDK (Payment Web)

 After receiving the one-time token, you can create the payment using the Create Payment endpoint to get the final payment result.
 You will inform the one-time token received in Step 4 through the request's payment_method.token

 parameter.
-The following code block presents a request example for creating a payment.
+The following code block shows a request example for creating a payment:

 {